Comac C919: Systems

-The engine's nacelle, thrust reverser and exhaust system will be provided by Nexcelle, with such features as an advanced inlet configuration, the extensive use of composites and acoustic treatment and an electrically operated thrust reverser.
+The engine's nacelle, thrust reverser and exhaust system is provided by Nexcelle, with such features as an advanced inlet configuration, the extensive use of composites and acoustic treatment and an electrically operated thrust reverser.
 Michelin will supply Air X radial tyres.

 Its integrated modular avionics architecture is based on Ethernet.

-The landing gear is made in China by a joint venture of Germany's Liebherr and Avic's Landing Gear Advanced Manufacturing Corp: Liebherr LAMC Aviation.
+The landing gear is made in China by a joint venture of Germany's Liebherr and AVIC's Landing Gear Advanced Manufacturing Corp: Liebherr LAMC Aviation.

-While the airframe is entirely made by Chinese Avic, some systems are made by joint-ventures with foreign companies located within China: with UTAS for the electric power, fire protection and lighting; with Rockwell Collins for the cabin systems and avionics, with Thales for the IFE, with Honeywell for the flight controls, APU, wheels and brakes; with Moog for the high lift system; with Parker for the hydraulics, actuators and fuel systems, with Liebherr for the landing gear and air management; and the CFM engine and Nexcelle nacelle are entirely foreign.
+While the airframe is entirely made by AVIC, some systems are sourced from a wide variety of international suppliers, similar to Airbus and Boeing.
+Most such components are sourced from joint-ventures with foreign companies located within China: with UTAS for the electric power, fire protection and lighting; with Collins Aerospace for the cabin systems and avionics, with Thales for the IFE, with Honeywell for the flight controls, APU, wheels and brakes; with Moog for the high lift system; with Parker for the hydraulics, actuators and fuel systems, with Liebherr for the landing gear and air management.

+Very few components, such as the CFM International LEAP engine and Nexcelle nacelle, are entirely foreign imported.
+It has been reported that COMAC is working on a plan to become more self-sufficient in terms of suppliers, with a long-term goal of replacing all US-export controlled components, due to American export restrictions affecting their ability to boost jet output.

 Engines

+CFM International LEAP-1C

-Pratt & Whitney and CFM International proposed engines for the aircraft, the PW1000G and LEAP-1C respectively; the LEAP-1C was selected.
+Pratt & Whitney and CFM International each offered an engine for the aircraft in 2009, the PW1000G and the LEAP-1C, respectively; the LEAP-1C was selected.

-AVIC Commercial Aircraft Engine Co was also tasked with developing an indigenous engine for the aircraft.
-The ACAE CJ-1000A was unveiled at the 2012 Zhuhai Airshow.

-Assembly of the first CJ-1000AX engine was completed in 18 months in December 2017.
-The planned entry to service was 2021.

-The engine first ran in May 2018 to 6,600 rpm core speed.
+The LEAP-1C family consists of two variants with different thrust ratings, LEAP-1C28 for the C919-100 STD and LEAP-1C30 for the C919-100 ER with higher MTOW.
+LEAP-1C30 has a slightly higher max take off thrust and max continuous thrust compared to the LEAP-1C28.

-In February 2020, Reuters reported that the US government considered blocking GE from selling the LEAP-1C engine to Comac, citing concerns of reverse engineering, competition for Boeing, and military use of technology.
-Then-President Donald Trump tweeted opposition, saying that national security should not be grounds for trade restrictions.
-The US eventually granted GE a license to sell the engines.
+In February 2020, Reuters reported that the US government was considering blocking GE from selling the LEAP-1C engine to Comac, citing concerns that its technology could be stolen and put into the CJ-1000A engine being developed by the Aero Engine Corporation of China, the competition the C919 could present for Boeing, and military use of technology.
+Then-President Donald Trump tweeted opposition to blocking sales.
+The US eventually granted GE a license to sell the engines in April 2020.

+The LEAP-1C shares a type certificate with the LEAP-1A.
+The main difference between the two is the thrust reverser is integral to the engine on the -1C it is part of the aircraft system on the -1A.

+In May 2025, the United States suspended the sale of LEAP-1C engines to China.